 6. Film/Video Editor

-This is another fantastic independent online job for introverts who prefer to work from home.
+This is another fantastic work-from-home job for introverts.
 As a film or video editor, you usually get the raw material from your clients or the company you work for and discuss what needs to be done.
 After that, you can start editing on your own (apart from occasional queries).

 Again, you get to set your own rates.
 According to Sokanu a film and video editor can make 62,760 USD per year on average.
 Not too bad at all.